 - Try not to add salt to food.
 Limit foods which are salty.

 - Alcohol.
 Some research suggests that drinking a small amount of alcohol may be beneficial for the heart.
 The exact amount is not clear but it is a small amount.
 So, do not exceed the recommended amount of alcohol, as more than the recommended upper limits can be harmful.
-That is, men should drink no more than 14 units of alcohol per week, no more than four units in any one day and have at least two alcohol-free days a week.
-Women should drink no more than 14 units of alcohol per week, no more than three units in any one day and have at least two alcohol-free days a week.
+That is, men should drink no more than 14 units of alcohol per week, these units should be spread out through the week and they should have at least two alcohol-free days a week.
+Women should drink no more than 14 units of alcohol per week, these units should be spread out through the week and they should have at least two alcohol-free days a week.
 Pregnant women, and women trying to become pregnant, should not drink alcohol at all.
 One unit is in about half a pint of normal-strength beer, or two thirds of a small glass of wine, or one small pub measure of spirits.

 What are the aims of treatment if you have angina?